elliotwutingfeng/fernet/README.md

 ## Credits

-This library uses code from other open-source projects.
-The copyright statements of these open-source projects are listed in [CREDITS.md](CREDITS.md).
-Most of the documentation and implementation details have been adapted from the Python [cryptography](https://cryptography.io) library.
+This library uses code from open-source projects listed in [CREDITS.md](CREDITS.md).
+Most documentation and implementation details are adapted from the Python [cryptography](https://cryptography.io) library.